Drive Me Crazy Chapter 1: An Ominous Prisoner

 "Bastard!"
 Daisuke growled.
 "Take that damned thing off of him!"

-"If you need anything there's a remote for your television in the drawer by your bed.
-The blue button on it will page me, and I'm sure you can figure the rest of the controls out on your own.
-The desk has paper and pencils in the drawer, and the dresser has clothing that should fit you.
-Also the square hole in the wall is a replicator that will create food for you, and the bookshelf will create any books you want to read.
-Again, I imagine someone as intelligent as yourself can figure out how to use it all.
-So do what you want, and stay out of trouble."
+Ken seemed to start typing on a keyboard in front of him.
+"There's a remote for your television in the drawer beside your bed, and the large, blue button on it will page me.
+The desk has paper and pencils in the drawer, and the closet has clothing that should fit you.
+Also the square hole in the wall is a replicator that will make food for you.
+The bookshelf will create books that you wish to read on the center shelf."

-Daisuke sat down on the bed and put his face in his hands.
-Takeru... he'd been left on the ground?
+Daisuke sat down on the bed and put his face in his uninjured hand.
+Takeru...
+He'd been left out there on the ground?
 The others would find him, they would!
-He knew they would...
+He knew they would!

-Daisuke walked over to the mirror and looked at himself once again.
-Well, things looked pretty bad now.
-There really wasn't any way to get out of the base on his own, and even if there was, he wasn't about to leave V-Mon behind.
-Ken was really smart and probably expected him to try and escape.
-His only option appeared to be waiting until the others could save him?
+He walked over to the mirror and looked at himself once again.
+Well, things seemed pretty bad now.
+There really wasn't any way to get out of the base on his own, and even if there was he wasn't about to leave V-Mon behind.
+Ken was really smart and probably expected him to try and escape, so was his only option to wait until the others could save him?